SubjectsSubjects(version: 983)

 Syllabus -

-For more information on the syllabus, please refer to Vyuka (https://vyuka.lf3.cuni.cz) and the learning outcomes of each class.
+For more information on the syllabus, please refer to Vyuka app (https://vyuka.lf3.cuni.cz) and the learning outcomes of each class.

 Entry requirements -

-Fulfilled Module Cellular Basis of Medicine (SIS code CVSE1M0001 or C1VL001).
+Successfully completed Module Cellular Basis of Medicine (SIS code CVSE1M0001 or C1VL001).

 Registration requirements -

-Fulfilled Module Cellular Basis of Medicine (SIS code CVSE1M0001 or C1VL001).
+Successfully completed Module Cellular Basis of Medicine (SIS code CVSE1M0001 or C1VL001).

 Charles University | Information system of Charles University | http://www.cuni.cz/UKEN-329.html